AbleCorp/ablecpu/SPECIFICATION.md

 000    - NoOP - Does nothing
-001    - Load - Stores value A in memory on address B 010    - Copy - Copys the value from memory address A to memory address B 011    - Add  - Adds the value from memory address A to value from memory address B and stores the Result in memory at address A
+001    - Load - Stores value A in memory on address B 010    - Copy - Copys the value from memory address A to memory address B 011    - Comp - Compares the value from memory address A with value from memory address B and skips x instructions following the jumping rules
-100    - Sub  - Subtracts the value from memory address B from value from memory address A and stores the Result in memory at address A
+100    - Add  - Adds the value from memory address A to value from memory address B and stores the Result in memory at address A
-101    - Mul  - Multiplies the value from memory address A with value from memory address B and stores the Result in memory at address A
+101    - Sub  - Subtracts the value from memory address B from value from memory address A and stores the Result in memory at address A
-110    - Div  - Divides the value from memory address A by value from memory address B and stores the Result in memory at address A
+110    - Mul  - Multiplies the value from memory address A with value from memory address B and stores the Result in memory at address A
-111    - Comp - Compares the value from memory address A with value from memory address B and skips x instructions following theese rules:
+111    - Div  - Divides the value from memory address A by value from memory address B and stores the Result in memory at address A

 ```

 ### Jumping Rules